bylion/bylion.github.io/README.md

-# bylion.github.io
+## [This](https://bylion.github.io) is my blog for hosting tech related blog

+### To run it locally

-# git clone the repo, and cd to the directoty
+ - git clone the repo, and cd to the directoty

-# docker-compose up --build
+ - docker-compose up --build

-# docker-compose run site bundle update
+ - docker-compose run site bundle update

-# browse the site by 0.0.0.0:4000
+ - browse the site by 0.0.0.0:4000

+### To edit online

+ - I found a fantasy online tool! [prose](http://prose.io/)  easy to use, and prefect for simple edition.